How to Enhance Your Business Intelligence Insights & Processes

 While business intelligence tools can give organizations a competitive advantage, if your organization collects data from multiple sources, many BI tools require data connectors to aggregate all of your information.
 The more data you have, and the more complex your tech stack is, the longer your time-to-insights can become.

 BI tools also often:

 - Require deep technical experience to create the queries to answer the users’ questions and don’t provide a self-service visual front-end

 - Rely on static legacy BI dashboards

-- Provide nice visualizations with small scale data, but aren’t built for demands of today
+- Provide nice visualizations with small-scale data, but aren’t built for the demands of today

 - Great for generating SQL and making queries easy to write by business users, but SQL is often not the best or fastest way to access event data

 Major Industries Improve BI Insights with Customer Intelligence